-There is also another option with Ansible AWX which an open source version of Ansible Tower, this is the latest code and it’s what Ansible Tower is based upon, there is no support but it’a s great way to get the Ansible Tower features for free.
+There is also another option with Ansible AWX which an open source version, this is the latest code and it’s what Ansible Tower is based upon, there is no support but it’s a great way to get the Tower features for free.

 With Cisco Nexus switches you can install a puppet agent and utilise all the features of Puppet.
 However for older devices that do not support the installation of an agent there is a solution.
 Cisco also support a zero touch methodology to deploy the Puppet agent on bootup to start managing Cisco devices from day 1.